 In the absence of symptoms, syringomyelia is usually not treated.
-In addition, a physician may recommend not treating the condition in patients of advanced age or in cases where there is no progression of symptoms.
-Whether treated or not, many patients will be told to avoid activities that involve straining.
+In addition, a physician may recommend not treating the condition in individuals of advanced age or in cases where there is no progression of symptoms.
+Whether treated or not, many individuals are told to avoid activities that involve straining.

 American Chronic Pain Association (ACPA)